mkoeppel/Comfy_Cinema/README.md

 This runs on the movielens dataset (as of now on it's small version 'ml-latest-small' with approximatley 100 k ratings).
 It can be found here: https://grouplens.org/datasets/movielens/

-To make the recommender work git clone the repository to your computer, navigate into the flask-app, enter 'python application.py' in the terminal and copy 'http://127.0.0.1:5000/' into the address-field of your browser
+To make the recommender work git clone the repository to your computer, navigate into the flask-app, enter 'python application.py' in the terminal and copy 'http://127.0.0.1:5000/' into the address-field of your browser. \
-We are planning to put this onto a running server in the near future and will provide the url here as well
+We are planning to put this onto a running server in the near future and will provide the url here as well.